Eljero Elia: Senior career

 Following the tournament, Elia was called up to the Netherlands squad in August.
 He made his first start of the year for the senior national team against San Marino on 3 September 2010 and played 59 minutes before being substituted, in a 5–0 win.
 It wasn't until on 26 January 2011 when Elia was called up to the Netherlands squad for the first time in four months.
 He made his first appearance in five months, coming on as a second half substitute, in a 3–1 win against Austria on 9 February 2011.
 Following this, Elia found his playing time, coming from the substitute and he helped the senior national team qualify for the UEFA Euro 2012 after beating Finland 2–0 on 6 September 2011.

-After a year absent from the national team, Elia was called up to the Netherlands squad on 13 October 2012.
+After a year absence from the national team, Elia was called up to the Netherlands squad on 13 October 2012.
 Three days later on 16 October 2012, he made his first appearance for the national team in over a year, coming on as a late substitute, in a 4–1 win against Romania.
 Elia made another appearance for Netherlands in a follow–up match against Germany, coming on as a second half substitute, in a 0–0 draw.
-After a three years absent, he was called up to the national team for the first time in three years, but did not play.
+After a three years absence, he was called up to the national team for the first time in three years, but did not play.
 In May 2018, Elia was called up to the Netherlands for the first time in almost two years.
 He made his first appearance for the senior team for the first time in almost six years, coming on as a 75th-minute substitute, in a 1–1 draw against Slovakia on 31 May 2018.
 Elia made another appearance for Netherlands, coming on as an 82nd-minute substitute, in a 1–1 draw against Italy on 4 June 2018.
 As of 4 June 2018, he made thirty appearances and scoring two times for Oranje.

 Personal life

 Born in the Netherlands and raised in The Hague, Elia is of Surinamese descent.
-Elia's first name is an homage to his sister's favourite jazz singer, Al Jarreau.
+In addition to speaking Dutch, he speaks German and English.
+His first name is an homage to his sister's favourite jazz singer, Al Jarreau.
 As a child, he idolised Romário.
-In an interview with Trouw, Elia said that he is a religious person and became a first-time father when his girlfriend Sanne gave birth to a baby daughter.
+In an interview with Trouw, Elia said that he is a religious person and became a first-time father when his girlfriend Sanne gave birth to a daughter.
 In November 2012, Elia became a second-time father when his second daughter was born.
 In 2019, he became a third-time father when his first son was born.
 In June 2015, Elia announced his marriage to his long term girlfriend, Sanne.